gigawhitlocks/emacs-configs/README.md

      (require 'local)))
 ```

 There must be an Org file in `local/` named `$(hostname).org` or init actually breaks.
 This isn't great but for now I've just been making a copy of one of the existing files whenever I start on a new machine.
+It may someday feel worth my time to automate this, but so far it hasn't been worth it, and I just create `local/"$(hostname).org"` as part of initial setup, along with other tasks that I do not automate in this file.

-<a id="orgd9d5d0a"></a>
+<a id="orga40178a"></a>

 ## Footer